 Is mise le meas,

-A fully referenced copy of the letter is available to view here.
+A fully referenced version is available here.

 Is mise le meas,